mobile-devices/ruby-agents-sdk/docs/to_user/Beginner:: Developer_guide.md

 * **meta**         : a map with some meta data, generally none

-#### track : This method is called when a tracking set of data is received from the device.
+#### track: This method is called when a tracking set of data is received from the device.

 ``` ruby
 def new_track_from_device(track)